openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Substracts a value to both x and y variables
+Subtracts a value to both x and y variables